 Talk to a local agent

-Secondary residence: change of use in tight-market zones
+Second homes: change of use in high-demand areas

-If you own a secondary residence, the rules are different.
+If you own a second home, the rules are different.
 In municipalities with more than 200,000 inhabitants, a change-of-use authorisation is mandatory.
-This obligation extends to cities with more than 50,000 inhabitants located in tight-market zones.
+This requirement extends to cities of more than 50,000 inhabitants located in high-demand areas.

 Each city sets its own conditions.
-Some impose a compensation requirement: converting a commercial space into housing for every square metre converted.
+Some require compensation: converting commercial premises into housing for every m² converted.

-Before investing in a property intended for tourist rental, check the change-of-use rules for the municipality.
-Some cities block new authorisations in the most tourist-heavy neighbourhoods.
+Before investing in a property intended for tourist rental, check the municipality's change-of-use rules.
+Some cities block new authorisations in the most tourist-heavy districts.

-Energy performance is becoming an eligibility criterion for tourist rental.
-Here are the key dates.
+Energy performance is becoming an access criterion for tourist rentals.
+Here are the stages of the timeline.

 1. 01

-DPE mandatory for any new furnished accommodation in a tight-market zone.
-Rating A to E required.
+EPC mandatory for any new furnished rental in a high-demand area.
+A to E rating required.

 2. 02

-Properties rated G can no longer be rented as tourist furnished accommodations in tight-market zones.
+Homes rated G can no longer be rented as furnished tourist accommodation in high-demand areas.

 3. 03

-Ban extended to properties rated F in tight-market zones.
+Ban extended to homes rated F in high-demand areas.

 4. 04

-Only properties rated A to D will be authorised, across all zones.
+Only homes rated A to D will be allowed, in all areas.

 5. 05